Introduction to Transcranial Current Stimulation (tCS) in Neuropsychiatric Research

-CNBS offers a 2-day course exploring the mechanisms behind and utilization of Transcranial Direct Current Stimulation (tDCS) three times per year.
+CNBS offers the Transcranial Current Stimulation (tCS) Course three times per year.

 For more information or to inquire about registration, please contact Alisha Wilkinson at firstname.lastname@example.org